 Bellwood Creations – Wood artistry by Gary Bellemare, Athol, MA.

-Seeds of Solidarity Farm – Hand crafted cedar meditation benches by Ricky Baruc, Orange, MA.
+Seeds of Solidarity Farm – Hand crafted cedar meditation benches and furniture by Ricky Baruc, Orange, MA.

 White Oak Timber Framers – Jesse Brown and his friends will be creating riven clapboards from timber.
 They will also be displaying a few pieces of reproduction furniture as well as antique tools, throughout the weekend.
 Sunday they will be doing timber frame demonstration.

 Turn, Turn, Turn – Sam Scherer with Dick Williams, Sandy Renna and Pete Diemand: Wood turning on a lathe.
 Turned wood bowls, rolling pins, boxes, and plates from black walnut, maple, birch, black oak, and cherry.